Table of Contents:[hide]

 I will add a thicker second, and third coat.
 Sanding between coats is very important here, and please make sure to keep your work area clean and dust free.
 My garage may not be pretty, but I do everything I can to keep movement low while applying my gloss finish.

-Mounting
+Mounting the Mantel

 This will be an easy task, as I don't have the intention of mounting this into the wall.
 I will simply draw a line of wood glue along the existing mantle (after a light sanding), and sink three screws from the top down into it.
-From here, we add a touch of stain, then poly to these small holes.
-The DIY fireplace mantel slipcover is now firmly in place, and is ready to bear a load.
-Without further adieu, our finished product!

 Clean it up

-We're almost at the finish line, all we have to do now is grab the windex, spray down a lint-free cloth, and clean it off one last time.
+We're almost at the finish line, all we have to do now is grab the Windex, spray down a lint-free cloth, and clean it off one last time.
 We're excited to decorate this custom mantle cover with candles, pictures, and decor.
-Naturally, i'll be adding a tiny bookshelf at some point, because that's just what I do.
+Naturally, I'll be adding a tiny bookshelf at some point, because that's just what I do.

 There you have it, my handmade DIY floating mantle slipcover, I hope you enjoyed following along!
 Feel free to leave any questions, or highlight your experience in the comments section!
-This project was tons of fun and it garnished attention from the neighbours, so maybe it will not be my last time.
+This project was tons of fun and it garnered attention from the neighbours, so maybe it will not be my last time.
 Thanks for reading, come by anytime!

 -Sydney